DHTMLX/gantt-docs/data/api/gantt_resize_rows_config.md

 resize_rows
 =============

-@short: enables adjusting the row height by drag-and-drop
+@short: enables the ability to adjust the row height by drag-and-drop

 @type: boolean